Philosophy and Religion

 A detailed consideration of selected problems and areas of philosophical interest.
 The course may be centered on a particular topic (e.g., Philosophy of Mind or Philosophy of Buddhism), on a certain historical period (e.g., Pre-Socratic Philosophy or Nineteenth-Century Philosophy), or on the thought of a major philosopher such as Plato, Aristotle, Aquinas, Hume, Kant, Marx, Nietzsche, Heidegger, Krishnamurti, or Nishida.
 Prerequisite: Two courses in philosophy, or permission of the instructor.

 190, 290, 390, 490.
 Internship

 SCE.
 Senior Capstone Experience

 All philosophy majors must complete the Senior Capstone Experience.
-This can take the form of either a senior thesis or a set of comprehensive exams.
-In either case students will be given four credits for successful completion of their Senior Capstone Experience.
-And in either case each senior philosophy major will work in close association with a faculty mentor from the Department of Philosophy and Religion.
-In the case of majors choosing a senior thesis, the association between student and mentor will be an intensive one spanning the whole course of development of the thesis—from the initial formulation of a thesis proposal in the spring of the student’s junior year to the final completion of the thesis.
-In the case of majors choosing comprehensive exams, the close association will span the major’s senior year.
-The comprehensive exams will consist of one component ranging over ancient Western philosophy (pre-Socratics, Plato, Aristotle, and some post-Aristotelian philosophers); a second component ranging over modern philosophy (Descartes though Kant); and a third component ranging over ethical theory.
+This will take the form of a senior thesis.
+Students will be given four credits for successful completion of their Senior Capstone Experience.
+Each senior philosophy major will work in close association with a faculty mentor from the Department of Philosophy and Religion.
+The association between student and mentor will be an intensive one spanning the whole course of development of the thesis—from the initial formulation of a thesis proposal in the spring of the student’s junior year to the final completion of the thesis by the conclusion of the senior year.